LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/InternalKnowledgeBases/knowledge-bases.md

     This creates the knowledge base, and takes you to its search view.
 In this default view, you can search the title, intent qualifiers and content of articles.

     If you specified a CSV or Google sheet to use as an import file, the articles in the file are enabled by default.
 This means they will be returned by knowledge base searches in a Knowledge Base integration, once you add an integration.
 You can disable articles on a per article basis, as described [here](knowledgeai-internal-knowledge-bases-articles.html#enable-or-disable-an-article).

+    {: .important}
+    If the system finds errors in the CSV file you are importing, you’re notified of this and offered a **Download errors** button.
+Use the button to download info on the errors that were found in the import file.
+Make sure your browser is configured to allow pop-ups, or you won’t be able to complete the download.

 ### Create an import file